-Policies are configured on a per registry level and configurations are not shared between registries.
+Policies are enabled per registry and configurations are not shared between registries.
 This allows users to tailor registries to different needs.

 To enable a policy you require, toggle the selected switch to enabled.

 Some policies include additional settings that allow more fine-grained control over how the policies functions.
-Depending on the plugin, settings can be optional or mandatory.
-For example the Whitelist and Blacklist policies require definitions.
+Depending on the policy, settings can be optional or mandatory.

-To access the policy settings, click on the settings link below the toggle switch for the specific policy.
+To access the policy settings, click on the settings link for the specific policy.

 Prevents updates from downstream registries.